GoogleCloudPlatform/data-science-on-gcp/05_bqnotebook/README.md

 	  dep_delay DESC

 	```
-* In BigQuery, run this query and save the results as a table named trainday
+* In BigQuery, run this query to save the results as a table named trainday
 	```
-	  #standardsql
+	CREATE OR REPLACE TABLE flights.trainday AS
         SELECT
 	  FL_DATE,
 	  IF(MOD(ABS(FARM_FINGERPRINT(CAST(FL_DATE AS STRING))), 100) < 70, 'True', 'False') AS is_train_day
 	FROM (